SSWConsulting/SSW.Rules.Content/rules/who-is-in-charge-of-keeping-the-schedule/rule.md

 ---
-seoDescription: "Empower Your Speakers: A Checklist for a Successful Event"
+seoDescription: Empower Your Speakers: A Checklist for a Successful Event
 type: rule
 archivedreason:
 title: Do your speakers know what they need to do at an event?